Best Shel Silverstein Quotes and Poems

 With over 20 million copies of books, including the super-popular The Giving Tree, he has left an unwavering mark on the minds of millions.
 Always loved and cherished for his works that inspired not only the young but adults as well, Uncle Shelby’s contributions go beyond the literary world.

-The two-time Grammy Awards winner and one time Academy Award and Golden Globe nominee was an unmatched talent in his field.
+The two-time Grammy Awards winner, one-time Academy Award, and Golden Globe nominee was an unmatched talent in his field.
 Here are some beautiful Shel Silverstein quotes and poems that will brighten your day.

 Quotes by Shel Silverstein

-I was always prepared for success but that means that I have to be prepared for failure, too.
+I was always prepared for success, but that means that I have to be ready for failure, too.

 If you’re a bird, be an early bird.
 But if you’re a worm, sleep late.